 So why does all this matter and what does it have to do with gaining that “edge” that I promised?

 Well, it’s simple…

-We don’t know what has gone wrong, necessarily, but we do know that at least one of the currency pairs isn’t acting like it should.
+We don’t know what has gone wrong, necessarily, but we do know that at least one of the currency pairs isn’t acting as it should.

 For example, remember the EUR/USD and USD/CHF?

 These pairs have a high NEGATIVE CORRELATION, meaning they should more or less move in opposite directions to one another.

 If all of the sudden these pairs fall out of correlation and begin to move parallel to one another, then we know that something is “out of whack”.

 And while it doesn’t happen all that often, it’s these times when things go “out of whack” that we’re able to gain an edge.

 You see, when correlated pairs fall out of correlation, it’s just a matter of time before they go back into correlation.
 AGAIN, these are UNIVERSAL MARKET FUNDAMENTALS that are causing these correlations, and it’s these market fundamentals that will force the pairs back into correlation.